08 Jul US Economic Forecast – 2019 2020 Predictions

 “Overall the report is good news insofar as it suggests the economy still has some capacity to grow at an above-trend pace without generating much inflationary pressure,” said Michael Feroli, an economist at JPMorgan in New York — Reuters report

 You can find many quotes of economist’s opinions online.
 They cite interest rates, yield spreads, monetary policy, budget deficits, stimulus spending, manufacturing capacity and so much more of the predictable stats they say rule human existence.
-If data is king, how did Trump become President?
+If old data is king, how did Trump become President?

 Who’s the First to Start These Avalanches?

 Rich people are different.
 They’re pessimistic.
 From the deck of their yachts, life can only get worse.
-They don’t think “I’ve got great, secure job,” they think “my fortune’s in danger”.
+They don’t think “I’ve got a great, secure job,” they think “my fortune’s in danger”.

 They don’t know why or how, they just feel something dark is near (thanks to the media).
 They can’t figure out whether to believe CNN or Fox.
 They can’t distinguish between US and the world.
 They get their money from everywhere and right now, they’re confused.